cj-mills/christianjmills/_posts/2021-7-30-Barracuda-PoseNet-Tutorial-V2-6.md

 ### Create `ScoreIsMaximumInLocalWindow` Method

-As mentioned earlier, we only consider key points with the highest confidence score in their local area.
+As mentioned earlier, we only consider key points with the highest confidence score in their local area as potential starting key points.
 We will determine whether a given key point has the highest score in a new method called `ScoreIsMaximumInLocalWindow`.

 #### Method Steps

 1. Calculate the starting and ending indices for the local heatmap window

 2. Iterate through the heatmap indices within the local window

 3. Compare each confidence score in the local window to the score for the provided key point

    1. Return `false` if any higher scores are found

 ```c#
 /// <summary>